bencheeorg/benchee/README.md

 * `parallel` - the function of each benchmarking job will be executed in `parallel` number processes.
 If `parallel: 4` then 4 processes will be spawned that all execute the _same_ function for the given time.
 When `time` seconds have passed, 4 new processes will be spawned for the next scenario (meaning a new input or another function to be benchmarked).
 This gives you more data in the same time, but also puts load on the system interfering with benchmark results.
 For more on the pros and cons of parallel benchmarking [check the wiki](https://github.com/bencheeorg/benchee/wiki/Parallel-Benchmarking).
 Defaults to 1 (no parallel execution).
 * `save` - specify a `path` where to store the results of the current benchmarking suite, tagged with the specified `tag`.
 See [Saving & Loading](#saving-loading-and-comparing-previous-runs).
 * `load` - load saved suite or suites to compare your current benchmarks against.
 Can be a string or a list of strings or patterns.
 See [Saving & Loading](#saving-loading-and-comparing-previous-runs).
-* `print` - a map or keyword list from atoms to `true` or `false` to configure if the output identified by the atom will be printed during the standard benchee benchmarking process.
+* `print` - a map or keyword list from atoms to `true` or `false` to configure if the output identified by the atom will be printed during the standard Benchee benchmarking process.
 All options are enabled by default (true).
 Options are:
   * `:benchmarking`  - print when Benchee starts benchmarking a new job (`Benchmarking name ...`)
   * `:configuration` - a summary of configured benchmarking options including estimated total run time is printed before benchmarking starts
   * `:fast_warning` - warnings are displayed if functions are executed too fast leading to inaccurate measures
 * `:unit_scaling` - the strategy for choosing a unit for durations, counts & memory measurements.
 May or may not be implemented by a given formatter (The console formatter implements it).
-  When scaling a value, benchee finds the "best fit" unit (the largest unit for which the result is at least 1).
+  When scaling a value, Benchee finds the "best fit" unit (the largest unit for which the result is at least 1).
 For example, 1_200_000 scales to `1.2 M`, while `800_000` scales to `800 K`.
-The `unit_scaling` strategy determines how benchee chooses the best fit unit for an entire list of values, when the individual values in the list may have different best fit units.
+The `unit_scaling` strategy determines how Benchee chooses the best fit unit for an entire list of values, when the individual values in the list may have different best fit units.
 There are four strategies, defaulting to `:best`:
     * `:best`     - the most frequent best fit unit will be used, a tie